-- Learners will try 3 experiments to see what helps the plane fly the longest: - Lift is the force that opposes the weight of the plane to help the plane stay up - Drag is the force, which delays or slows the forward movement of an airplane through the air.
-Drag opposes thrust which is the force that helps the plane move forward - Mass and Lift that creates more mass and increases the force of gravity - Learners will create an observation sheet for the three experiments:
+- Try 3 experiments to see what helps the plane fly the longest: - Lift is the force that opposes the weight of the plane to help the plane stay up - Drag is the force, which delays or slows the forward movement of an airplane through the air.
+Drag opposes thrust which is the force that helps the plane move forward - Mass and Lift that creates more mass and increases the force of gravity - Create an observation sheet for the three experiments:

 Concept Distance Conclusion

 Flight 1: Thrust

 Flight 2: Drag

 Flight 3: Mass and Lift

-Thrust Lift 4

-Weight Drag

-- To test thrust: Learners will now throw this plane forward and see it take flight. - When you throw a paper plane in the air, you are giving the plane a push to move forward.
+- To test thrust: Throw the plane forward and see it take flight. - When you throw a paper plane in the air, you are giving the plane a push to move forward.
 That push is a type of force called thrust.
 Thrust can also be achieved by a rotating fan or the flapping wings of a bird.
-Learners will measure the distance of flight 1 - Learners will now create drag, in order to do this the more surface area exposed to rushing air, the greater the drag. - Learners can cut four flaps at the back of the paper airplane, two of these will be folded up and two will be folded down this will cause more surface area to the air and create more drag. - Learners will now measure the distance of flight 2
+Measure the distance of flight 1. - Now you will create drag, in order to do this the more surface area exposed to rushing air, the greater the drag. - Cut four flaps at the back of the paper airplane, two of these will be folded up and two will be folded down; this will cause more surface area to the air and create more drag. - Measure the distance of flight 2.

-- Learners will now change the paper of the paper plane to a thicker paper or add a small object on the top to increase the weight and the force of gravity and decrease the lift.
-Learners will now measure the distance of flight 3 - Numeracy extension: Measure the average distance covered by the flight on the ground and create a bar graph.
+- Now change the type of paper of the plane to a thicker paper or add a small object on the top to increase the weight and the force of gravity and decrease the lift.
+Measure the distance of flight 3. - Numeracy extension: Measure the average distance covered by the flight on the ground and create a bar graph.
 Label the x-axis the flight attempts and the y-axis the distance.
-(If the learner does not have tools to measure distance, they can measure with the number of footsteps etc.)

-• Leaners can also calculate the speed with the following formula Speed = Distance / Time.
-To calculate this the learners will measure the distance the plane flies in each event and divide it by the time it took
+(If you do not have tools to measure distance, you can measure with the number of footsteps etc.) - Calculate the speed with the following formula Speed = Distance / Time.
+To calculate this, measure the distance the plane flies in each event and divide it by the time it took.